Finsbury Park station

-Finsbury Park (/ˈfɪnzbəri ˈpɑːrk/) is an intermodal interchange station in North London for London Underground, National Rail and London Buses services.
-The station is the third busiest Underground station outside Zone 1, with over 33 million passengers using the station in 2019.
+Finsbury Park (/ˈfɪnzbri ˈpɑːk/) is an intermodal interchange station in North London for London Underground, National Rail and London Buses services.
+The station, which is in London fare zone 2, is the third busiest Underground station outside zone 1, with over 33 million passengers using the station in 2019.

 Name and location

 The station is named after the nearby Finsbury Park, one of the oldest of London's Victorian parks, opening in 1869.

 The interchange consists of a National Rail station, a London Underground station and two bus stations, all interconnected.
 The main entrances are by the eastern bus station on Station Place.
 The National Rail ticket office here lies between one entrance marked by the Underground roundel symbol and the other which is marked by the National Rail symbol; the latter provides direct access to the main line platforms.
 A new, larger western entrance by Wells Terrace and Goodwin Place opened in December 2019, as part of the upgrade of the station.
-There is also a narrow side entrance to the south on the A503 Seven Sisters Road (open during peak times only.
+There is also a narrow side entrance to the south on the A503 Seven Sisters Road (open during peak times only).
 The complex is located in London fare zone 2.

-London Buses routes 4, 19, 29, 106, 153, 210, 236, 253, 254, 259, W3, W7, night routes N19, N29, N253, N279, serve the station.
+London Buses routes 4, 19, 29, 106, 153, 210, 236, 253, 254, 259, 310, W3, W7, night routes N19, N29, N253, N279, serve the station.